 The advantages of transparency around sustainability:

-It’s clear there is a huge shift towards a greener, more sustainable future.
+It’s clear that more and more people are aspiring to create a greener, more sustainable future.
 Businesses and customers alike want to build a better future for the generations to come.
-If your environmentally conscious customers don’t know your products are sustainable, you might encounter missed sales opportunities.
+If your environmentally conscious customers don’t know your products are sustainable, you could be missing out on sales opportunities.

 Like our customers outlined above, it could be a dedicated section on your website outlining what you’re doing to curb climate change.
 Alternatively, look at creating more detailed product descriptions or adding accreditation logos.
 This gives your customers a full view of what they’re buying, where it’s sourced, and whether it’s sustainable.
 This could also apply to the details you provide around deliveries if you’re doing this in an environmentally friendly way.

 Your customers will appreciate it – and so will future generations.
-We’re taking steps in the right direction and, collectively, we can make a true difference.
+We’re taking steps in the right direction and, collectively, we can make a real difference.

 Find out how we help businesses in the fashion & apparel industry leverage their product data